JacopoMangiavacchi/azmlops/README.md

 $ azmlops pipeline path_to_pipeline_config.yaml
 ```

-Calling the CLI tool with success will return a URL for monitoring in the Azure ML Studio web portal the execution and logs of Experiment or Pipeline.
+Calling the CLI tool with success will return a URL for monitoring in the Azure ML Studio web portal the execution and logs of Experiments about the submitted Jobs or Pipelines.

 ## Implementation

-This tool is implemented in Python 3.7 and it use the Azure ML Python SDK to create and submit data connection and scripts to an AML Compute environment such as a Azure Batch cluster or a VM.
+This tool is implemented in Python 3.8 and it use the Azure ML Python SDK to create and submit data connection and scripts to an AML Compute environment such as a Azure Batch cluster or a VM.

 This tool depends on the following requirements: